 7 Top Health Benefits of Maca

-Maca, a root that belongs to the radish family, is grown in the mountains of Peru.
-Sometimes called “Peruvian ginseng,” maca’s benefits have been long valued, and now have been rediscovered as a supplement and ingredient.
-Maca comes in pill, liquid and powder form.
+Maca, a root that belongs to the radish family, is most commonly available in powder form.
+Grown in the mountains of Peru, it has been called “Peruvian ginseng.”
+Maca’s benefits have been long valued, and has recently been popularized as a supplement and food ingredient.

-There are no known side effects of maca but like any other supplement it should not be taken in large amounts.
-When you first start using maca it’s best to begin by taking smaller amounts and building up; even 1/2 teaspoon is a good place to start.
-And at the other end, 1 tablespoons (of the powder) is an average daily dose.
+There are no serious known side effects of maca, but like any other supplement it shouldn’t be taken in large amounts.
+When you first start using maca, it’s best to begin by taking smaller amounts and building up; as little as 1/2 teaspoon is a good place to start.
+Just 1 tablespoon is an average daily dose.
 Rotating a few days on and a few days off is often recommended.
-Taking too much can lead to adverse effects and throw your hormones out of whack.
-If you experience this, you should take less or wean yourself off completely.

 A great resource that includes a lot of information on maca, as well as how to incorporate it into recipes, is Superfood Kitchen by Julie Morris.
 This beautiful book also includes lots of others superfoods in addition to maca, including berries, seeds, grasses, green leafy veggies, and more.

 And if you’d like to compare various brands of maca, you can do so by exploring this page on Amazon.com.